Summary:

 Male and female cones.Flowers:

-Male cones egg shaped at he ends of branches or in axils.
+Male cones are egg shaped at he ends of branches or in axils.
 Scales in rings of 3 with 2-3 sporangia on the lower side.Fruit:

 Seeds:Roots: